junwatu/recipe-nutritional-analysis/blog/README.md

 ## Project Structure

-Outline the directory and file structure for the project:
+This project use Vite, React, and Node.js so the project structure is initially already defined.
+The directory and file structure for this project:

 ```shell
 recipe-nutrition-analysis/app/